KilliKrate/Software-Documentation-G6/docs/software requirements specification.md

 **Basic path**:
 1. The user right-clicks on the lesson, this will pop up a new menu near the mouse.
 On the new menu the user right-clicks on “Modifica” to manage a lesson’s content.
-2. The program opens a new page with a WYSIWYG (What You See Is What You Get) form where the user can freely customize the lesson and then submit the changes.
+2. The program displays a new page with a WYSIWYG (What You See Is What You Get) form where the user can freely customize the lesson and then submit the changes.

 **Alternate path**: N/A